mark-thompson01/windows-event-viewer/README.md

 # 🖥 Windows Event Viewer

-This repository explore's **Windows Event Viewe** as part of a project on my Portfolio.
+This repository explore's **Windows Event Viewer** as part of a project on my Portfolio.
 The guide provides a structured, visual reference for diagnosing common Windows system, application, and security issues using Event Viewer.

 ![Event Viewer Screenshot](Images/41.png)